aws-solutions/media-exchange-on-aws/tools/fixity/README.md

 # Fixity

 AWS customers often need to compute checksums for the objects in S3.
 This is often required by contractual agreements i.e the customers deliver checksums alongside the file deliverables.
-The media and entertainment industry has been using MD5, SHA1 and more recently XXHASH.
-A common problem with the commonly used algorithms (MD* and SHA*) is that they can not be parallelized effectively in a distributed compute environment.
-Thereby they have to be computed serially by sequentially reading the file/object from S3.
+The media industry have been using MD5, SHA1 and more recently XXHASH for checksums.
+A common problem with these algorithms (MD* and SHA*) is that they can not be parallelized effectively in a distributed compute environment.
+They have to be computed serially by sequentially reading the file.

-If you have a need to calculate checksums on a large number of objects, AWS infrastructure can be used to compute them in parallel.
-This utility helps you run checksums at scale by running them in parallel.
-It uses AWS Batch / AWS FARGATE to orchestrate the container infrastructure.
+If you have a need to calculate checksums at scale, this utility helps you run checksums at scale by running them in parallel.
+It uses AWS Batch and EC2 SPOT instances to orchestrate the infrastructure.
 There are no servers to manage.

-By default, this utility is optimized for cost /GB.
-You can configure it to go faster by upsizing resources allocated to each container.
+Moreover, it calculates checksums by streaming the objects directly from S3, so that there is no dependency on local storage.

+It is fast!
+In case of larger files, it can achieve 85% of the theoretical maximum speed which is roughly 550MB/s for md5 on Intel Skylake/Cascade Lake CPU. sha1 is slower, and xxhash can go three times as fast.

 ## Architecture
-This utility reads the objects directly from S3 and computes md5, sha1, xxhash and xx64hash.
-The resultant checksums are stored as tags on the source S3 objects.
-This process is executed in containers managed by AWS Batch on Fargate.
-The fargate cluster is configured to use SPOT instances.
-The parallelization
+This utility reads the objects from S3 and computes md5, sha1, xxhash and xx64hash.
+The resultant checksums are stored as Tags on the source S3 objects.
+This process is executed in containers managed by AWS Batch.

 ## Getting Started
-It can be deployed on any AWS account.
-There is no direct dependency on MediaExchange.

 ## Prerequisites
 * GNU make